 In the USA, the heavy presence of compelled labor and sex trafficking is emblematic of underlying social and economic inequalities within the population.
 Human trafficking would not be thriving if there were no vulnerable populations to be exploited.

 Likewise, the trade would not succeed without a steady stream of moneyed consumers of the goods and services begotten from human trafficking.
 One way or another, many Americans benefit from sex and labor trafficking through:

 **Organized Crime: **criminal organizations classically profit from drugs and prostitution, which involves human trafficking.

 Private Citizens: some people want to save money on domestic services and don't mind exploiting others to do it.
 Others want to peruse illicit sexual services, not realizing or caring that those services are being performed by captive persons who have no choice in the matter.

 **American Businesses: **The US private sector has been shown to profit from associating with human trafficking-related operations.
 From retailers having their products manufactured by forced child labor in sweatshops to hotels looking the other way as their rooms are routinely used by sex traffickers, companies large and small have had their hand in proliferating this heinous practice.

-Did you know that it's often employees in managerial positions that fall into the slippery slide of labor exploitation?
+Did you know that it's often employees in managerial positions that fall into the slippery slope of labor exploitation?
 Furthermore, businesses can be sued for profiting off of human trafficking even if indirectly?

-EasyLlama's got the anti-human trafficking training program for your company's workforce that's simple to use, easy to digest, and fast to pass.
-It will leave your employees and leadership with an in-depth understanding of this grim but important topic -- and ready to combat human trafficking in their own midst.
+Education is key in the fight to prevent and end trafficking.
+EasyLlama's got the anti-human trafficking training program for your company's workforce that's simple to use, easy to digest, and quick to complete.
+It will leave your employees and leadership with an in-depth understanding of this grim but important topic — and ready to combat human trafficking in their own midst.